Inference for high-dimensional instrumental variables regression: Two-stage estimation

 \begin{assu}[Regularity of~$\rA,\rb$] The quantities~$\|\rA\|_{L_1}$ and~$\|\rb\|_1$ are bounded above by universal constants~$\Mra,\Mb<\infty$, respectively. \end{assu}

 We let~$\rSzh=\dZ^\top\dZ/\n$ denote the empirical Gram matrix of the instrumental variables.

-As remarked in the Introduction, the linear IV model has been studied extensively in the low-dimensional setting, where the number $\px$ of endogenous variables $\dx^j$ is fixed.
+As remarked earlier, the linear IV model has been studied extensively in the low-dimensional setting, where the number $\px$ of endogenous variables $\dx^j$ is fixed.
 We are particularly concerned with the high-dimensional regime in which both $\px$ and the number $\pz$ of instrumental variables $\dz^k$ increase with $\n$.
-Our results generalize to the low-dimensional case in which $\pz, \px$ are held fixed with respect to $\n$, but we do not treat this case explicitly in the present essay.
+Our results generalize to the low-dimensional case in which $\pz$ and $\px$ are held fixed with respect to $\n$, but we do not treat this case explicitly in the present essay.
 Regardless of whether the model is high-dimensional, we require that $\px \le \pz$ in order to maintain identifiability of~$\E[\dx_i|\dz_i]$.

 We study a sub-Gaussian regime for the noise components as well as the instrumental variables, which we treat as random throughout and for which we give marginal results.
-This regime encompasses the typical Gaussian model and allows for flexibility in modeling assumptions.
+This regime encompasses the typical Gaussian model considered in the high-dimensional literature and allows for flexibility in modeling assumptions.

-\begin{assu}[Sub-Gaussian~$\dz_i$] The instrumental variables~$\dz_i$ are i.i.d. and sub-Gaussian with sub-Gaussian norm~$\sgnz:=\|\dz_i\|_\sgn$ and satisfy~$\E[\dz_i]=0$ for each~$i\in[\n]$.
+\begin{assu}[Specification of~$\dz_i$] The instrumental variables~$\dz_i$ are i.i.d. and sub-Gaussian with sub-Gaussian norm~$\sgnz:=\|\dz_i\|_\sgn$ and satisfy~$\E[\dz_i]=0$ for each~$i\in[\n]$.
 Considered as components of an~$\n$-indexed sequence of models, the quanities~$\sgnz$ are bounded away from zero and infinity. \end{assu}

 \begin{rek}[Specification of~$\dz_i$] We require that the first-stage regressors~$\dz_i$ have mean zero in order to simplify the following exposition and to apply concentration results under more specific distributional assumptions, such as in Lemma~\ref{feassgg}.
 This assumption can be relaxed at the expense of brevity and given a sufficient reformulation of the required concentration results.
 Similarly, the condition that~$\sgnz=O(1)$ can be relaxed at the expense of introducing more complex growth conditions in later results. \end{rek}